abhimanbhau/BrilliantSpy/README.md

 13. Custom Alert message can be set via menu
 14. Two motion detection algorithms, they are - Two Frame Difference & Background Modelling
 15. Detection can be manually stopped at user's choice
-16. Settings menu shows the current disk space use by 'CatalystSpy Storage'
+16. Settings menu shows the current disk space use by 'BrilliantSpy Storage'
 17. If disk space is low, you can clear it @any time
 18. Save the motion history as a text file
 19. Audio Alarm can be stopped without disturbing the detector's process